 top of page

-The Amplifying Black Fathers Research Lab
+The Amplifying Black Fathers Research Lab & The Black Love Lab

 Dr. Lemmons is an Assistant Professor in the Diana R. Garland School of Social Work at Baylor University.
 She received her B.A. in Psychology from Spelman College and her Master of Social Work and Doctorate in Social Work from Howard University.
 Her current research focuses on predictors of Black father involvement with children, the role of Black fathers in child development and well-being, the impact of fathering on Black male development, the structure and functioning of Black families, and the integration of fatherhood content in social work education.